Contact & FAQ

 To obtain data in these cases, SRC will liaise directly with the police, since they will require Sam to sign appropriate Memorandum of Undertakings (MOUs) and for SRC to adhere to appropriate security procedures (which are already in place).

-SRC accepts instructions from throughout the UK including Northern Ireland and the Channel Islands, and can organise data collections and otherwise as required.
+SRC accepts instructions from throughout the UK including Northern Ireland, and can organise data collections and otherwise as required.
 SRC is based in Hexham, Northumberland.

 The advent of CVP within Courts, often means that the distance of an expert is of less significance than in the past, and SRC can provide telephone/online case conferences as is required.

 Although Sam has worked on several large case in the ROI in the past, currently SRC is not accepting any instructions from Ireland.
-SRC also does not accept instructions from abroad due to insurance requirements and differing legal systems/data laws.
+SRC usually will not accept instructions from other countries outside of the UK, British Crown dependencies or British Overseas Territories due to insurance requirements and differing legal systems/data laws.

 Any data obtained by Sam will be fully checked to ensure it complies with the correct standards including reviewing seizure and other details.